OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 - How the add-in integrates with Office:
       - For add-ins that extend Word/Excel/PowerPoint/Outlook: The native extension points the add-in uses to expose functionality, such as buttons on the ribbon.
-      - For add-ins that create new embedable objects: The URL of the default page that is loaded for the object.
+      - For add-ins that create new embeddable objects: The URL of the default page that is loaded for the object.

 - The permission level and data access requirements for the add-in.